The Macroeconomic Effects of Corporate Tax Reforms: Corporate Tax Policy over Time

+This section leverages the deterministic steady-state of the model to analyze the evolution of corporate tax policy in the US over the last few decades.
+To obtain these results, I start from the ``baseline model'' and assume away pass-through businesses (i.e. $\gamma = l = 1$ ) and individual income taxes ($\tau^{II}=0$).
+Under these restrictions, I recover a neoclassical growth model featuring a corporate tax levied on the entire productive sector.

-It is possible to solve analytically for the deterministic steady-state of the model and express it as a function of its `undistorted' counterpart, i.e. the deterministic steady-state in the absence of corporate taxation (i.e. when $\tau^{\pi} = 0$).
+It is then possible to solve analytically for the deterministic steady-state of the model and express it as a function of its `undistorted' counterpart, i.e. the deterministic steady-state in the absence of corporate taxation (i.e. when $\tau^{\pi} = 0$).
 Long-run output ($Y_{ss}$) can be expressed as

 Undistorted long-run output is given by $Y_{ss}^*$, and $\omega_{ss}$ is the corporate tax wedge in steady-state.
-Notice that $\lambda_{ss}^{\pi}$ is the present discounted value of the tax depreciation schedule in steady-state.\\ In this frictionless environment, distortions to production are summarized by the corporate tax wedge - properly adjusted for capital-intensity.
+Notice that $\lambda_{ss}^{\pi}$ is the present discounted value of the tax depreciation schedule in steady-state.

+In this frictionless environment, distortions to production are summarized by the corporate tax wedge - properly adjusted for capital intensity $\alpha$.
 Interestingly, corporate tax revenues and payouts to shareholders depend on the tax code in a more complicated way:

+and this duality further clarifies that the corporate tax code can differentially affect incentives and cash-flows, in line with what pointed out in \autoref{Theory_Wedge} and \autoref{Analytic_Capital_Corporate}.